argo-a/stickermania/README.md

 ## Testing

-The project includes comprehensive tests for all API endpoints and functionality.
+The project includes comprehensive tests for all API endpoints and functionality, with 95% overall coverage.

 ### Running Tests